 Lavender and apple jelly is one of my favourites, but then I love lavender and lemon drizzle cake, lavender flapjacks, lavender and gin ice cream, and rose geranium roulade.
 There are so many ideas to try, sweet as well as savoury.
 Stuffed thyme mushrooms are full of flavour; roasted red peppers with sweet cicely has to be one of the best.
 But then lavender chicken is great too, and so is a simple salad with beetroots and nasturtiums!
 Or how about a cool Pimms on a hot day with borage or mint flowers….
 Cheers!!!

 There was a special insert into BBC's Gardener's World when Sarah Raven came to visit and talk about my edible flower border and the use of the flowers in the kitchen!
 I have given various demonstrations involving edible flowers at Hampton Court RHS Flower Show.
 I am giving several demonstrations here to my Group Visitors this summer.
 They work best for groups between 15-25 people.
-My groups then enjoy the floral cakes and floral salads as a speciality tea to enjoy on the lawn as they linger to chatter and enjoy the country garden atmsosphere.
-Two recent editions have been rosewater and strawberry jam sponge cake with fresh cream beaten with rosewater and caster sugar; so light and so tasty.
-The other has been a chocolate cake with rose water cream and black cherries topped with a fudgy chocolate icing.
+My groups then enjoy the floral cakes and floral salads as a speciality tea to enjoy on the lawn as they linger to chatter and enjoy the country garden atmosphere.

 If you want to attend but arenot part of a group, either get some friends together and make a special party, or come on one of my Tuesday afternoons but let me know first so that I can find time to talk about the subject.

-Kathy Brown’s book Edible Flowers was recently reprinted in hardback price £8.99.
+Kathy Brown’s book Edible Flowers was reprinted recently in paperback at £7.
 It has been described as the seminal reference book for the home cook.
-Signed copies are available on garden open days or by emailing to firstname.lastname@example.org.
-Kathy's floral recipe cards are full sale on visits to the garden and by post.
-Kathy Brown's Rose Petal China Mugs with recipe on the back are also available.
+Signed copies of both formats are available on garden open days or by emailing to email@example.com Kathy's floral recipe cards are also available on visits to the garden.